ocaml-sf/learn-ocaml/docs/tutorials/step-7.md

 ```

 Obviously we only check here that the output integer is in the right
-range (but this is just a trival example).
+range (but this is just a trivial example).

 The second example is a function using the previous one to generate a list of integers.
 ```ocaml